helanga/Pewlett-Hackard-Analysis/README.md

 ![](images/mentoshi_eligi_table.PNG)

-- This table shows detail of mentoship_eligibility employees.and it has count of 1549 records.Now then hierachy of company has to deside is there enough peole in mentoship_eleigibility programme to train new employees?
+- This table shows detail of mentoship_eligibility employees.and it has count of 1549 records.

+- Now hierachy of company has to deside 72458 employes retiring and only 1548 employees eligible to take part in in mentoship_eleigibility programme.

 ## Summery
 1) How many roles will need to be filled as the "silver tsunami" begins to make an impact?